Green Split Peas vs Anasazi Beans

 Anasazi Beans

-Anasazi beans are a heritage variety of common beans known for their unique mottled appearance and sweet, nutty flavor.
+Anasazi beans are a unique variety of pinto beans known for their striking red and white mottled appearance.
 They are rich in protein, fiber, and essential nutrients, making them a nutritious addition to various dishes.